Sreelu99/WebUIAutomation/README.md

  ## Setup:

--- First time you need to run "npm ci"
+-- First time you need to run 'npm ci'

--- After finish of setup,open cypress by running "node_modules\.bin\cypress open"
+-- After finish of setup,open cypress by running 'node_modules\.bin\cypress open'

 -- You will see a Cypress Window opening